-One of the biggest reasons for using a simple design is that it’s easier for visitors to quickly see the purpose of a website or a particular page, rather than being distracted by excessive things that are going on as well.
-With this approach, you have better control over the message that is portrayed to visitors.
+One of the biggest reasons for using a minimalist design is that it’s easier for visitors to quickly see the purpose of a website or a particular page rather than being distracted by excess.
+With this approach, you have better control over the message portrayed to visitors.

 5. Elimination of Extras

-Minimalism is a lack of anything that is not necessary.
-By getting rid of what is not needed, what is left has more of an impact on visitors.
+Minimalism is a lack of anything that’s not necessary.
+By removing what’s not needed, what’s left has more of an impact on visitors.